Best Things 3 Alternatives in 2026: 9 Apps Compared

 Why switch from Things 3: You want to own your schedule — not outsource it — and you want honest feedback on how your weeks are actually going.
 Aftertone costs less than a few months of most subscriptions and compounds in value the longer you use it.

-2. OmniFocus — gtd practitioners who want the deepest implementation of getting things done met
+2. OmniFocus — best for Apple users who want the deepest GTD implementation

 Best for: GTD practitioners who want the deepest implementation of Getting Things Done methodology on Apple platforms